KarajanResearch/OpenMusicAnnotations/README.md

 In classical music, virtually any piece audible today was composed long before artists interpreted it and have recorded that interpretation to a medium.
 For example, Beethoven composed his symphonies long before Herbert von Karajan was born.
 Much later Karajan decides to interpret a Beethoven symphony with his orchestra of choice.
 Once he was happy with the result Karajan and the orchestra play the symphony and have a record company create a recording of that concert and sell that recording on mediums such as records, CDs, or Spotify.

 On the other hand, music can happen very differently from the classic approach.
-For example, a group of musicians can book a studio, setup for live recording create a recording of completely improvised music.
+For example, a group of musicians can book a studio, setup for live recording and create a recording of completely improvised music.
 The result is also a recording that can be distributed through any music medium but there are no references to any composotion.

 The minimum recording information in the Open Music Annotation Cloud is a title and a WAV file.